sumeetprajapati1996/sumeetprajapati1996/README.md

-- 👋 Hi, I’m Sumeet
+👋 Hi, I’m Sumeet a Full Stack Developer

 <!---
 sumeetprajapati1996/sumeetprajapati1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.